 Organizations that discriminate on the basis of race, color, religion, sex, age, national origin, sexual orientation, or disability status in the delivery of services or in their employment practices

-Positive Legacy integrates music and service to benefit people and the environment.
-We coordinate environmental and humanitarian service projects fueled by the power of music.
+Positive Legacy integrates music and service to benefit people and the planet.
+We are grantmakers who coordinate environmental and humanitarian service projects fueled by the power of music.
 We transcend cultural boundaries by attending to the needs and aspirations of the communities where music happens.
 We create sustainable support through action from musicians and fans.

 COVID-19 Relief Fund